 - a request is with two inventions present in the claims;

 - a non-unity objection is raised at the research stage (A82 CBE73) and the search division requests payment of & #8217; an additional search fee (R46 (1) CBE73);

 - the applicant does not pay this search fee;

-In this case, can the applicant request a review of the second invention (which has not been searched)?
+In this case, can the applicant request an examination on the second invention (which has not been researched)?

-The Grand Chamber considers that (point 2 of the reasons), if, despite the invitation of the Research Division, the applicant decides not to pay a new search fee, it will not be possible for him subsequently to make this invention the subject of the claims of his application.
+The Grand Chamber considers that (point 2 of the reasons), if despite the invitation of the search division, the applicant decides not to pay a new search fee, it will not be possible for him subsequently to make this invention the subject of the claims of its application.

 Only a divisional will be possible.